+380 93 03 68 311

 Contents

-In 2024, over 70% of SaaS startups that raised more than $10 million in funding were incorporated in the US, Ireland, or the UK.
-This is no coincidence; these countries offer a mature legal system, stable corporate practices, clear regulations for digital services, and high trust among venture capital funds and strategic investors.
+In 2024, over 70% of SaaS startups that raised more than $10 million in investment were registered in the United States, Ireland, or the United Kingdom.
+This is not a coincidence: these countries have developed judicial systems, stable corporate practices, clear regulations of digital services, and a high level of trust among venture funds and strategic investors.

 Suppose a company sells services in the EU but is registered outside it.
 In that case, it is still required to register under the OSS or MOSS system, maintain separate tax accounting, and submit reports for each transaction.
 This leads to additional costs for accounting and legal support.
 Registering within an EU country streamlines this process and eliminates the need for multiple VAT registrations in different jurisdictions.

-For fintech or medical SaaS products, it is critical to consider local KYC/AML requirements, data security certifications (ISO 27001, SOC 2) , and industry-specific standards (HIPAA, PSD2).
-Overlooking these regulations at the registration stage can complicate the launch or result in fines.
+For digital companies operating under a SaaS model in fintech or healthcare, it is important to consider local KYC/AML requirements, data security certifications (ISO 27001, SOC 2), and industry standards (HIPAA, PSD2).
+Failing to account for these rules during the stage of registering a SaaS company may complicate the launch or lead to penalties.

-Certain countries impose restrictions on opening foreign currency accounts, capital movement, or currency conversion.
-A SaaS business with global customers requires the ability to open multi-currency accounts, have legal access to international payment gateways, and make fast international transfers without currency-related barriers.
+Some countries impose restrictions on opening foreign currency accounts, moving capital, or currency conversion.
+A business with global customers needs the ability to open multi-currency accounts, have legal access to international payment gateways, and execute international transfers quickly without currency barriers.

 Professional tip